-A well-developed workplace health and safety program is a written plan that can help you identify and control hazards, define safety responsibilities, and respond to issues and emergencies.
-Safety shouldn't be an after-thought; your program should build health and safety into all of your workplace practices and activities.
+Developing a strong workplace health and safety program helps you define health and safety responsibilities, identify and control hazards and respond to issues and emergencies.
+Health and safety shouldn't be an afterthought.
+It should be built into all of your workplace practices and activities.